Iconic Fashion Week Moments

 Karl Lagerfield, Chanel

 Never one to play it safe, Karl Lagerfeld has dominated many of the best fashion moments.
 From Supermarket Chanel to the more recent The Green House (Couture Spring 2016).
 The real stand out was the Casino scene of AW15 in Paris.
 This took couture opulence and amplified its hand.
-With the likes of Julianne Moore and Kendall Jenner on hand at the table, the scene was certainly one of grandeur.
+With the likes of Julianne Moore on hand at the table, the scene was certainly one of grandeur.

 Rick Owens, 2016